 If you are interested in monitoring Internet traffic, first you need to prepare a specific Traffic Pattern for this purpose.
-Since this is practically the traffic between your network and external world where External network is negation of Internal Network) you should select Normal type which will automatically populate part of the IP address ranges.
+Since this is practically the traffic between your network and outside world where External network is negation of Internal Network, you should select Normal type which will automatically populate part of the IP address ranges.
 Here your company's IP address range is treated as Internal, whereas all other networks as External.
 In the end, you should use Exporter or Next Hop filtering to remove eventual duplicate flows, if needed.

 - 1. Create Internet Traffic - 2.
 Select Normal (default) as Traffic Pattern type - 3.
-IP Address ranges: - 1.
-Internal: Add your company network's IP range(s) and click Include - External: your company network's range is excluded automatically (Normal Traffic Pattern) - 4.
-Filters: - 1.
+IP Address ranges: - a.
+Internal: add your company network's IP range(s) and click Include - b.
+External: your company network's range is excluded automatically - 4.
+Filters: - a.
 Exporter or Next Hop: read more about Manual Deduplication